coolerfall/lork/README.md

 Configuration
 ============
-The following shows all the configurations of slago.
+The following shows all the configurations of lork.

 # Writer
-Slago provides several writers for logging, and it supports to add multiple writers.
+lork provides several writers for logging, and it supports to add multiple writers.

 ### Console Writer
 This writer sends the logs to `Stdout` console.
 It supports the following options: